irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 # Custom Weapons Support

 This mod will automatically search for custom weapons and convert their damage stats to work with Gilza's health changes.
-Beware: some custom weapons may have attachments that change damage/ammo pick up or other stats in such a way that it will not match Gilza's values well, making them either too good, or bad.
-I can't do anything about it, other then __manually__ adding support for __every gun individually__, and that is just tedious.
+Beware: some custom weapons may have attachments that change damage/ammo pick up/total max ammo, or other stats in such a way that it will not match Gilza's values well, making them either too good, or bad.
+I can't do anything about it, other then __manually__ adding support for __every gun individually__, and that is tedious, but this is planned for future patches.

-Most likely Gilza patches after 2.5 will mostly be focused on adding individual support for custom weapons, since 2.5 has almost perfect level of balance in my eyes.

 Currently supported attachment mods:
 All of FrenchyAU's tacticool attachments packs (250+ attachments).
-Check Gilza's dependencies & Instructions tab for links.
+Check Gilza's dependencies & Instructions tab on the [MWS page](https://modworkshop.net/mod/39854) for links.

-Custom "special" weapons are not supported.
+Custom "special" category weapons are not supported.

 # Additional QOL features

 * While charging your melee weapons new melee UI will appear showing your charge amount and damage in %.
 This can be tweaked or disabled in Gilza's mod options.
-* You can spoof Gilza's custom perks, to avoid being kicked in public lobbies.
-Can be disabled in Gilza's mod options.
+* You can spoof Gilza's custom perks, to avoid getting auto kicked in higher difficulty public lobbies, since some players are purists and can not comprehend any rebalance mods.
+This option can be disabled in Gilza's mod options.
 * You can reset your perk progression to re-acquire perk decks, allowing you to try new custom perk decks without grinding XP to unlock them.
 This option does not reset amount of perk points you have already earned.
 * VanillaHud Plus's buff list (infoHUD) is supported for all major skill updates that Gilza makes.